 1. It connects me to the Body of Christ.
 Physically.
 “Together you are the body of Christ, and each one of you is a part of that body”.
 1 Cor 12:27

 2. I understand the Bible better because I can ask questions and we can discuss points.
-You can’t do that in the middle of a Sunday morning sermon.
+You can’t raise your hand for clarification in the middle of a Sunday morning sermon.

 3. Prayer becomes more meaningful and powerful.
 See above.
-As we pray and see answers, we are encouraged to pray more and see more answers.
+As we pray specifically for each others’ needs and see answers, we are encouraged to pray more and see more answers.